What is a Roth conversion and is it for you?

-If you make too much to contribute to a Roth, a Roth conversion strategy may provide an option to enjoy the long term tax benefits of a Roth IRA.
-Here's one possibility:
+If you love the idea of investing in Roth IRAs with the tax free withdrawals but find that you and/or your spouse make too much money to contribute*, there could be another answer.
+A Roth conversion strategy may provide an option to enjoy the long term tax benefits of a Roth IRA.
+Here's how it works:

+- Make a nondeductible contribution to a Traditional IRA.
 You don't get a tax deduction for doing so, but there's no income limit either.